hfereidouni/DataScience/Milestone2/readme.txt

 4. In terminal, install all the required libraries using requirements.txt pip install -r requirements.txt

+5. Add API key in api_key_gen file and other places in jupyter notebooks

 Step 2:
 Task 1 : Rerer to blog